HenrikBengtsson/matrixStats/revdep/problems.md

     A package should be listed in only one of these fields.
     ```

+*   checking package subdirectories ...
+NOTE
+    ```
+    Found the following CITATION file in a non-standard place: inst/extdata/GentlemanLab/BSgenome.Creinhardtii.JGI.v5.6-tools/CITATION
+    Most likely ‘inst/CITATION’ should be used instead.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     ':::' calls which should be '::':